-There is also a vast range of British fry-ups for breakfast, McDonald’s who even serve a Halloumi Breakfast muffin, Chinese food and every other type of cuisine imaginable.
+There are McDonald’s around the world and here in Cyprus, they serve a Halloumi Breakfast muffin.
+But no worries you can find every imaginable cuisine in Cyprus.
 But stick to the freshest and best of Cypriot foods your body will thank you for it and you probably won’t gain a ton of weight – if you can stay away from those glorious sticky honey desserts.

 If you would like to know more about Cyprus have a read of Jill’s article of Visiting Cyprus in the winter months.
 There is some great information on things like hiking, accommodations, and places to visit.
 You won’t regret a visit to Cyprus when the sun is shining and you can escape winter at home.

 Now if you want to take some great excursions and know what to pack and expect when visiting Paphos check out Rachel’s article Paphos Excursions & Paphos city guide in Cyprus.